The 427-foot tall Aqaba flagpole in Jordan

 Marc: We’ve been approached, but the problem in a lot of places is zoning laws and where you get the funding from.
 We've had conversations with a variety of groups in the US and other Western countries, but nothing's come to fruition yet.

-Okay.
-Do you have any record-breaking projects currently on the go?
+Do you have any record-breaking projects currently in the works?

 There are a couple of irons in the fire, but we’d prefer not to say which.
 There are some in the Middle East and Central Asia that may come to fruition within the next couple of months.
-They're in the region of 180 metres.
+They're in the region of 600 feet.

 What do you do if you have multiple countries that all want the record?
 They can't all have it.

-David: It never really comes off where two countries sign at the exact same time, but it is a quandary.
+David: It's never really happened where two countries sign at the exact same time, but it is a quandary.
 The guy who signs up first should be rewarded, but it's the second guy who gets the more lasting record.

 Follow Rob on Twitter: @robaeprice